Waidd/elasticmongoose/README.md

 Here is the list of options that you can specify :
 * `index` : Default index for elasticsearch, initially set to `elasticmongoose`.
 * `successCallback` : Callback for log successfull operations.
 Initially do a simple `console.log`.
 * `errorCallback` : Callback for log failed operations.
-Initially have the same behaviour that `successCallback`.
+Initially has the same behaviour as `successCallback`.
-* `findMethod` : Default methods for get object from mongoose, more details in the search section.
+* `findMethod` : Default methods to get object from mongoose, more details in the search section.

-Some operations of the plugin doesn't allow to return an error or informations, so this is why it's necessary to define `successCallback` and `errorCallback`.
+Some operations of the plugin don't allow to return an error or information, so this is why it's necessary to define `successCallback` and `errorCallback`.

 ### Add elasticMongoose to a Schema